apcamargo/tspex/README.md

 # tspex

 tspex is a Python package for calculating tissue-specificity metrics from gene expression data.
-It provides both an easy-to-use object-oriented interface and a command-line interface.
+It provides both an easy-to-use object-oriented Python API and a command-line interface (CLI).

 tspex features include:
   - Twelve different tissue-specificity metrics.